gpodder/gpodder.github.io/index.md

 }
 </style>

-gPodder is a simple, open source [podcast](https://en.wikipedia.org/wiki/Podcast) client written in Python.
+gPodder is a simple, open source [podcast](https://en.wikipedia.org/wiki/Podcast) client.

 In development since 2005 with a proven, mature codebase.